census-instrumentation/opencensus-web/README.md

 - **[@opencensus/web-scripts][package-web-scripts]**.
 This depends on all the other OpenCensus Web libraries and provides WebPack builds for JS bundles that can be used in `<script>` tags.
 See the documentation for more details on the resulting scripts
 - **[@opencensus/web-instrumentation-zone][package-web-instrumentation-zone]**.
 This depends on all the other OpenCensus Web packages and provides top-level functions for instrumenting the initial page load and user interaction traces to export them to the OpenCensus Agent.
-This also uses `Zone.js` library as a hard dependency, then, this package should be used if your application does not already depends on that.
+This also uses `Zone.js` library as a install dependency, then, this package should be used if your application does not already depends on that.
 - **[@opencensus/web-instrumentation-zone-peer-dep][package-web-instrumentation-zone-peer-dep]**.
 This depends on all the other OpenCensus Web packages and provides top-level functions for instrumenting the initial page load and user interaction traces to export them to the OpenCensus Agent.
 This uses `Zone.js` library as a peer dependency, then, this package should be used if your application already depends on that
 (e.g. Angular applications).